manuel-meji/sirigapp/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources
+- -> dentro de src, se encuentra la carpeta resources, que contiene fuentes e imagenes necesarias para el diseño.

-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain dependencies , y librerías necesarias como jCalendar, flatlaf, MySQL Connector y itextpdf.

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.